Department website: http://writingseminars.jhu.edu/

 Writing Intensive

-This course will be a chronological exploration of English-language poetry, beginning in the medieval era and continuing to the present day.
+This course will be a chronological exploration of English-language poetry.
 We will examine not only the literature of the past, but also the ways in which a diverse range of contemporary writers have extended, challenged, and reimagined literary tradition.
 Throughout the semester we will pay especially close attention to the question of how a writer’s management of the poetic line can shape a poem's structure, context, and meaning.
 Although this is a lecture-based class, not a workshop, participants will have many opportunities to respond artistically to the course readings.

 Writing Intensive